hatoo/rene/README.md

 ## Teapot-full

-Scene file cam be downloaded from https://benedikt-bitterli.me/resources/
+The scene file can be downloaded from https://benedikt-bitterli.me/resources/

 With Oidn Denoiser
 ![teapot full](images/teapot-full.png)